1.646.560.3205 andrew@oscarwildetours.com

 We have lunch at one of Schöneberg’s main gay cafés, known for its bric-à-brac and erotic art collection.

-After lunch, we cross the street to Berlin’s original gay bookstore, where we will enjoy a lecture (arranged for us but open to the public) on Berlin’s central role in trans history by Dr Finn Ballard, also known to fans of our online lecture series.
+After lunch, we cross the street to Berlin’s original gay bookstore, where we will enjoy a lecture (arranged for us but open to the public) on Berlin’s central role in trans history by Dr Finn Ballard, one of the key experts on Berlin’s LGBTQ+ history.
 Evening free.

 Time for a trip into the country!
 We spend today on an excursion to the charming nearby city of Potsdam, famous for the Potsdam Conference, the bridge of spies, and baroque palaces and gardens.